Translate

 Film Review: "Presence" (2025)

-Synopsis: "Presence" follows a family of four—Rebecca (Lucy Liu), Chris (Chris Sullivan), and their teenage children, Chloe (Callina Liang) and Tyler (Eddy Maday)—as they move into a new home.
-Soon, they realize they're not alone; a ghostly presence observes their daily lives.
-Unlike typical malevolent spirits, this entity seems more of a silent observer, reflecting the family's underlying tensions and secrets.
+“Presence” follows a family of four—Rebecca (Lucy Liu), Chris (Chris Sullivan), and their teenage children, Chloe (Callina Liang) and Tyler (Eddy Maday)—as they move into a new home.
+Soon, they discover that they are not alone.
+A mysterious, unseen presence watches their every move.
+Unlike the typical vengeful spirit, this entity seems to mirror the family’s emotional struggles, exposing the cracks in their relationships and the weight of unspoken truths.

 Post a Comment